-- 60-day advance notice of any proposed changes in site use that are required under the terms of the, Order on Consent, 6NYCRR Part 375 and/or Environmental Conservation Law. - 7-day advance notice of any field activity associated with the remedial program. - 15-day advance notice of any proposed ground-intrusive activity pursuant to the Excavation Work Plan. - Notice within 48-hours of any damage or defect to the foundation, structures or EC that reduces or has the potential to reduce the effectiveness of an EC, and likewise, any action to be taken to mitigate the damage or defect. - Verbal notice by noon of the following day of any emergency, such as a fire; flood; or earthquake that reduces or has the potential to reduce the effectiveness of ECs in place at the site, with written confirmation within 7 days that includes a summary of actions taken, or to be taken, and the potential impact to the environment and the public. - Follow-up status reports on actions taken to respond to any emergency event requiring ongoing responsive action submitted to the NYSDEC within 45 days describing and documenting actions taken to restore the effectiveness of the ECs.
+- 1. 60-day advance notice of any proposed changes in Site use that are required under the terms of the Order on Consent, 6NYCRR Part 375 and/or Environmental Conservation Law. - 2.
+7-day advance notice of any field activity associated with the remedial program. - 3.
+15-day advance notice of any proposed ground-intrusive activity pursuant to the Excavation Work Plan.
+If the ground-intrusive activity qualifies as a change of use as defined in 6 NYCRR Part 375, the above mentioned 60-day advance notice is also required. - 4.
+Notice within 48-hours of any damage or defect to the foundation, structures or EC that reduces or has the potential to reduce the effectiveness of an EC, and likewise, any action to be taken to mitigate the damage or defect. - 5.
+Notice within 48 hours of any non-routine maintenance activities. - 6.
+Verbal notice by noon of the following day of any emergency, such as a fire; flood; or earthquake that reduces or has the potential to reduce the effectiveness of ECs in place at the Site, with written confirmation within 7 days that includes a summary of actions taken, or to be taken, and the potential impact to the environment and the public. - 7.
+Follow-up status reports on actions taken to respond to any emergency event requiring ongoing responsive action submitted to the NYSDEC within 45 days describing and documenting actions taken to restore the effectiveness of the ECs.

-Any change in the ownership of the site or the responsibility for implementing this SMP will include the following notifications:
+Any change in the ownership of the Site or the responsibility for implementing this SMP will include the following notifications:

-- At least 60 days prior to the change, the NYSDEC will be notified in writing of the proposed change.
-This will include a certification that the prospective purchaser/Remedial Party has been provided with a copy of all approved work plans and reports, including this SMP. - Within 15 days after the transfer of all or part of the site, the new owner's name, contact representative, and contact information will be confirmed in writing to the NYSDEC.
+1. At least 60 days prior to the change, the NYSDEC will be notified in writing of the proposed change.
+This will include a certification that the prospective purchaser/Remedial Party has been provided with a copy of the Order on Consent or Record of Decision, and all approved work plans and reports, including this SMP.

+2. Within 15 days after the transfer of all or part of the Site, the new owner's name, contact representative, and contact information will be confirmed in writing to the NYSDEC.

-Table 1 on the following page includes contact information for the above notification.
+Table 1-1 below includes contact information for the above notification.
 The information on this table will be updated as necessary to provide accurate contact information.
-A full listing of site-related contact information is provided in Appendix B.
+A full listing of

+Site-related contact information is provided in Appendix C.